MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pffriendstypes/structs/pffriendsfriendinfo.md

 **`facebookInfo`** &nbsp; [PFUserFacebookInfo](../../pftypes/structs/pfuserfacebookinfo.md) const*
 *may be nullptr*

-(Optional) Available Facebook information (if the user and PlayFab friend are also connected in Facebook).
+(Optional) Available Facebook information (if the user and connected Facebook friend both have PlayFab Accounts in the same title).

 **`friendPlayFabId`** &nbsp; const char*
 *is null-terminated*